 4. Ask for advice, but don't always take it.

 "Suggestions can always be welcomed as a courtesy, but it is unlikely for friends and family to know all the dimensions of the person who is making a career choice," said Jane Roqueplot, owner of JaneCo's Sensible Solutions.
 "Most people don't even realize their own total person until [they are] assessed to reveal the information about their style, aptitude and values.
 Family and friends can be far more important in helping one get a job after the appropriate career path has been determined."

 5. Be open to all possibilities.

-No matter what stage of your life or career you are in, the most important thing to remember when choosing the right job is to keep your options open.
+No matter what stage of your life or career you are in, the most important thing to remember when choosing a job is to keep your options open.
 If you're just entering the job market, take the time to explore your interests and learn about different career paths.